THE IMPORTANCE OF VISITING, NETWORKING, OR AT LEAST ATTENDING A TUCK EVENT

 Essay Questions for 2013–14

 1. Why is an MBA a critical next step toward your short- and long-term career goals?
-Why is Tuck the best MBA program for you, and what will you uniquely contribute to the community?
-(If you are applying for a joint or dual degree, please explain how the additional degree will contribute to those goals.)
+Why is Tuck the best MBA fit for you and your goals and why are you the best fit for Tuck?

 The first part of this question is a very standard version of the Why MBA essay question and remains unchanged from last year.
-See my Stanford GSB analysis as it applies here.
+See my Stanford GSB Essay 2 analysis as it applies here.

-Regarding the second part of the question, on how you will contribute to Tuck, keep in mind that in addition to leadership, the two other common characteristics of Tuck students that Ms. Clarke mentions are teamwork skills and communication/interpersonal skills.
+Regarding the fit to Tuck part of the question, keep in mind that in addition to leadership, the two other common characteristics of Tuck students that Ms. Clarke mentions are teamwork skills and communication/interpersonal skills.
 So if you have not effectively covered those two categories in another essay, you should address them in one way or another here.
 You have space in Essay 2 to discuss leadership.
-Essay 1 is not just a way for admissions to understand some important aspects of who you are, it is also a place for them to see whether you know enough about Tuck to provide effective examples of the way you would contribute.
+Essay 1 is not just a way for admissions to understand some important aspects of who you are, it is also a place for them to see whether you know enough about Tuck to provide effective examples of the way you would really fit into their school and why Tuck is best for you.

-Given the limited word count available, I suggest doing the contribution part of the question in combination with why you want to attend Tuck.
-In the "Let me count the reasons I need Tuck for my goals and want to contribute to Tuck" brainstorming table I have attempted to account for everything Tuck related that you need to discuss in this essay.
+Given the limited word count available, I suggest doing the why you fit part of the question in combination with why Tuck is the best MBA fit for you.
+In the Why Tuck is Best MBA for Me and Why I am the Best Fit For Tuck Table brainstorming table I have attempted to account for everything Tuck related that you need to discuss in this essay.

 |Reasons that relate to your short term goals:|